Alfredo Oriani: Novels

+A Romanticist at first, he later adhered to verismo, to which such novels as Gelosia (1894), Vortice (1899), and Olocausto (1902) belong.
+Many of Oriani's dreams and ideals are found in what is usually considered his best novel, La Disfatta (1896).
+It is the drama of Professor De Nittis, who has spent all his life studying and then finally marries Bice, who gives him a son.
+De Nittis sees his son and his friends die, does not attain glory, and thinks disconsolately of the life that remains to be lived; his defeat consists in the awareness that his life is essentially empty, without echo.

+Historical works

+Of Oriani's historical and critical works best remembered are Fino a Dogali (1889), La lotta politica in Italia (1892), and La rivolta ideale (1908).
+The first deals with Italy's mission in Africa (Dogali was the scene of an Italian disaster in that continent).
+The second concerns the history of the struggle for Italian unity from the Middle Ages in relation to the history of Europe.
+It contains glowing pages, among them the one written for the Italian entry into Rome:

 In La rivolta ideale (The Ideal Revolt) published in 1908, Oriani tried to resurrect the lost dimension of a heroic and popular Risorgimento.
-Oriani tended to examine the history of modern Italy by means of heroic figures, which lead Antonio Gramsci to refer to his historiographical “titanism.”
+Oriani tended to examine the history of modern Italy by means of heroic figures, which lead Antonio Gramsci to refer to his historiographical "titanism".
 He envisioned a new aristocracy to lead the nation and the people to fully realize their historical destiny and endorsed the need of idealism against nineteenth-century positivism.
-He lashed against “democracy's plebeian materialism,” and wished for the arrival of a charismatic leader who could change Italy for good.
+He lashed against "democracy's plebeian materialism", and wished for the arrival of a charismatic leader who could change Italy for good.

-Oriani died in his residence in Casola Valsenio, on 18 October 1909.